att-innovate/squanch/docs/source/gettingStarted.rst

 	numSystems = 100000

-	# Make a bunch of Bell pairs without using streams
+	# Without streams: make a bunch of Bell pairs
 	startNoStream = time.time()
 	for _ in range(numSystems):
 	    a, b = QSystem(2).qubits